abcdaaaaaaaaa/MQSpaceData.h/README.md

 ![download](https://github.com/abcdaaaaaaaaa/MQSpaceData.h/assets/108553778/13ea44fa-d69d-4b76-be10-03befd6b5c60)
 ![download](https://github.com/abcdaaaaaaaaa/MQSpaceData.h/assets/108553778/b4d5e6bc-2454-4a21-a4be-ff8f10f83e1c)

+[MQ-2, MQ-3, MQ-4, MQ-5, MQ-6, MQ-7, MQ-8, MQ-9, MQ-131, MQ-135, MQ-136, MQ-303A, MQ-309A]
 Calibrating is now easy with the MQSpaceData library:
 Without connecting the sensor to your card, just show the percentage you will calibrate and define the RS/R0 difference and we will calibrate for you without laboratory conditions.
+If you are using one of the listed sensors, you do not need to calibrate.
+Download the MQX-ready or MQXnormal files, but if you are not using the listed gas sensors, feel free to download this library anyway: first define RS/R0 in the datasheet graphic, below is the example of MQ-4 just like it:
 ```
 #include <MQSpaceData.h>